MTG/acousticbrainz-genre-dataset/README.md

-# AcousticBrainz Genre Task 2017: Content-based music genre recognition from multiple sources
+# AcousticBrainz Genre Task 2018: Content-based music genre recognition from multiple sources

 ## Announcements

-- Sep 11: [Evaluation Results](results/) are available for all submitted runs.
-- Jul 7: [Evaluation summaries](baseline/) for random baselines are available.
-- Jun 27: Evaluation scripts are available in the [GitHub repository](https://github.com/multimediaeval/2017-AcousticBrainz-Genre-Task/tree/master/evaluation) (accessible to registered participants)
-- May 11: It took us extra time to process and organize our very large amounts of data.
-We are almost ready to release development and test datasets within a few days!

 ## Tentative Task Schedule

-- May 18th: **Development and test datasets released on May 18, 2017**
-- June: Release of a baseline approach
+- June 1: Release of test datasets from [the 2017's challenge](https://multimediaeval.github.io/2017-AcousticBrainz-Genre-Task).
-- May-Mid-August: Work on algorithms
+- June-August: Work on algorithms
-- Mid-August: Submit runs
-    - **14-20 August: Run submission**
+- September: Submissions are open
+- **October 3: Final submission due**
-    - **21 August: Results returned to participants**
+- **October 10: Results returned to participants**
-- Early September: Working notes paper due
+- October 17: Working notes paper submission due
-- 13-15 September MediaEval 2017 Workshop in Dublin
+- October 29-31: MediaEval 2018 Workshop held near Nice, France

 ## Task description

 This task invites participants to **predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings**.
 We provide a training set of such audio features taken from the [AcousticBrainz](http://acousticbrainz.org/) database [1] together with **four different ground truths of genre and subgenre labels**.
 These genre datasets were created using as a source four different music metadata websites.
 Their genre taxonomies vary in class spaces, specificity and breadth.
 Each source has its own definition for its genre labels meaning that these labels may be different between sources.
 Participants must train model(s) using this data and then generate predictions of genre and subgenre labels for a test set.